Anan014/Coursera-Tools-for-Data-Science/README.md

-# Open Source Tools for Data Science
+# Tools for Data Science

 This repository contains materials and exercises from the [Open Source Tools for Data Science](https://www.coursera.org/learn/open-source-tools-for-data-science?specialization=ibm-data-science) course offered by IBM on Coursera.
 The course is part of the IBM Data Science Professional Certificate and provides an overview of essential tools used in data science.